D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 [Configure object replication for block blobs](https://learn.microsoft.com/en-us/azure/storage/blobs/object-replication-configure?tabs=portal)

 ---

 ## Q59:

-You rae a cloud engineer in a global company with offices around the world.
+You are a cloud engineer in a global company with offices around the world.
-The organization uses Azure to hist its infrastructure including file shares.
+The organization uses Azure to host its infrastructure including file shares.
-It use Premium-ZRS accounts as well as Azure Files workloads.
+It uses Premium-ZRS accounts as well as Azure Files workloads.

 The company is planning to open new offices in the Azure Europe UK South Region.

-You need to decide which option fro Azure Storage should be used based on Micorsoft recommendantion.
+You need to decide which option for Azure Storage should be used based on Micorsoft recommendantion.

 - LRS with 3 replications